Dmitrii-Weaver/bot2/README.md

     - can fetch the frames/ongoing lives of Holomems with short text commands
     - currently working on fetching tweets

-requires a token to be used. it's not here, duh, I'm not dumb
+requires a token to be used.